 That said, there’s a few items you must bring with you: A camera (obviously, you want to take pics to remember forever, as well as to make the folks back home jealous) and comfortable walking shoes.
 Don’t forget to tag us @Whakagram @whaka in your Instagram posts.

 If it’s wet or cold bring an umbrella, warm jacket and or raincoat.
-If you forget, don’t worry: We have rain ponchos, umbrellas and sunscreen available for purchase from our souvenir shop.
+If you forget, don’t worry: We have rain ponchos & umbrellas available for purchase from our admissions.

 Stay for three hours, or stay all day – the choice is yours, noting we recommend a visit of at least three hours to maximise what we have to offer.

-It’s important to note that, if you’d like to book an experience that involves our delicious kai (food) like our Geothermal Hangi Experience or our Hangi Pie experience, we do recommend booking these in advance to avoid disappointment.
+It’s important to note that, if you’d like to book an experience that involves our delicious kai (food) like our Geothermal Hangi Meal or our Hangi Pie Meal, we do recommend booking these in advance to avoid disappointment.
 Find out more about our kai (food) or Book Now.

-We are open 10.00 am – 4.00 pm and in all honesty, our Village is beautiful at any time of the day – and in any weather!
+We are open from 8.30 am – 4.00 pm and in all honesty, our Village is beautiful at any time of the day – and in any weather!

 Mother Nature determines when Pōhutu (meaning ‘big splash’), the largest geyser in the Southern Hemisphere, erupts.
 Typically though, whilst eruptions are a random act of nature, you can see an eruption measuring between 10 – 40m every 45 minutes to an hour.

 Note, we actually have three geysers, Pōhutu, Prince of Wales ‘Feathers’ and Kereru.
-Prince of Wales ‘Feathers’ is also known as Te Tohu (The Indicator) and it usually erupts right before Pōhutu, giving you a clue: Stick around and watch what happens next…
+Prince of Wales ‘Feathers’ is also known as Te Tohu (The Indicator) usually erupts right before Pōhutu.

-Yes, they do and this our point of difference: We are an authentic Māori village, home to the Tūhourangi Ngāti Wāhiao people.
+Yes, they do and this is our point of difference: We are an authentic Māori village, home to the Tūhourangi Ngāti Wāhiao people.
 There are approximately 20 families residing at Whakarewarewa today.
-Our youngest is just over five years old and the oldest is 79 years old.
+Our youngest if you include our Kohanga Reo (Daycare) is only a few months old and the oldest is are in their 80’s.
 Learn more about what it’s like to live in our village.